 We do not have any direct employees, and our day-to-day investment operations are managed by our Adviser, which is also our administrator.
-Our executive officers consist of a president and chief executive officer, a chief financial officer and secretary, a chief accounting officer and treasurer and a chief compliance officer, all of whom are employees of Hines.
+Our executive officers consist of a chief executive officer, a chief financial officer, a chief investment officer, a chief accounting officer and treasurer, and a chief compliance officer and secretary, all of whom are employees of Hines.